About Transport for the North

 Closing the economic gap between the North and the national average needed a radical change.
 Building on the Northern Powerhouse Independent Economic Review and Transport for the North’s statutory status, we set out the case for considered transport investment across the North in our Strategic Transport Plan and accompanying long-term Investment Programme.

 The North’s civic and business leaders came together with one voice to approve the bold plan for infrastructure investment in the North.
-Almost two years on from its launch, we have made great strides in calling for change in how transport is planned, funded and delivered for our region.
+More than two and a half years since its launch, we have made great strides in calling for change in how transport is planned, funded and delivered for our region.

 Gracie, aged 6, from Sheffield, outlined why our work is so important for her generation.